trufflesuite/ganache/UPGRADE-GUIDE.md

 #### `_chainId` and `_chainIdRpc` options removed

-If you relied on the EVM's `CHAINID` opcode and the RPC method for `eth_chainId` to return different values you'll need to fix your code so that it only uses one of these values.
+If you relied on the EVM's `CHAINID` opcode and the RPC method for `eth_chainId` to return different values you'll need to update your code so that it uses the actual chain id only, as these values are now properly aligned.

 The `_chainId` and `_chainIdRpc` options were a workaround for a legacy bug.
 We have not carried over this bug into Ganache v7.
 Use the `chainId` option from